About Tom Head

 I also like to take pictures of farmer's markets.
 The colors are vivid, the light is nicely filtered under the vendors' tents, things are grouped attractively in nice repetitive patterns, and the subjects stay still so you can photograph them.

 Travel is good.
-It opens my eyes to unexpected and unfamiliar colors and pattern.
+It opens my eyes to unexpected and unfamiliar colors and patterns.

-I use a Canon EOS 70D for most photos, but I recently took a workshop in iPhone photography in Tuscany through Il Chiostro.
-It was taught by Dan Burkholder, and I'm excited about the possibilities of iPhonography.
+I used to use a Canon EOS 70D for most photos, but a couple of years ago I took a workshop in iPhone photography in Tuscany through Il Chiostro, and I'm taking more and more photos with my iPhone 11 Pro Max.
+It's lighter; I always have it with me; and the results are often impressive.

-My new cookbook, Greens, part of the Savor the South series published by the University of North Carolina Press, is now available.
-Click for more information or to order.
+My cookbook, Greens, part of the Savor the South series published by the University of North Carolina Press, is available from the press or from Amazon.
+Click to order.